ssenmosip/mosip-temp-documentation/ID-Authentication.md

  - MOSIP should verify the integrity of the message sent to avoid man-in-the-middle attacks

 ### Capture of biometrics data must be in a standard way
 An entity that captures data from a biometric device must conform to standards to ensure interoperability.
-Please refer to the following link for the standards https://github.com/mosip/mosip/wiki/MOSIP-Biometric-Data-Specifications
+Please refer to the [**link**](MOSIP-Biometric-Data-Specifications) for the standards

 ### Authenticate an Individual based on his basic identity data captured via MOSIP